 Both LevelDB and CouchDB support core chaincode operations such as getting and setting a key (asset), and querying based on keys.
 Keys can be queried by range, and composite keys can be modeled to enable equivalence queries against multiple parameters.
 For example a composite key of (owner,asset_id) can be used to query all assets owned by a certain entity.
 These key-based queries can be used for read-only queries against the ledger, as well as in transactions that update the ledger.

 If you model assets as JSON and use CouchDB, you can also perform complex rich queries against the chaincode data values, using the CouchDB JSON query language within chaincode.
 These types of queries are excellent for understanding what is on the ledger.
 Proposal responses for these types of queries are typically useful to the client application, but are not typically submitted as transactions to the ordering service.
-In fact the fabric does not guarantee the result set is stable between chaincode execution and commit time for rich queries, and therefore rich queries are not appropriate for use in update transactions, unless your application can guarantee the result set is stable between chaincode execution time and commit time, or can handle potential changes in subsequent transactions.
+In fact, there is no guarantee the result set is stable between chaincode execution and commit time for rich queries, and therefore rich queries are not appropriate for use in update transactions, unless your application can guarantee the result set is stable between chaincode execution time and commit time, or can handle potential changes in subsequent transactions.
 For example, if you perform a rich query for all assets owned by Alice and transfer them to Bob, a new asset may be assigned to Alice by another transaction between chaincode execution time and commit time, and you would miss this ‘phantom’ item.